-Julia, a Tufts alumna, shared the following about her experience as a Research Assistant and Clinical Shadow with the Tufts Medical Center in Boston …
+Recent Tufts graduate Julia shared the following about being a Research Assistant and Clinical Shadow with the Tufts Medical Center in Boston …

 What did you do as an intern at this organization?

 I started as a clinical shadow for 3 weeks of rounds, lectures, and patient care observation in the Tufts Medical Center Neonatal Intensive Care Unit (NICU).
 I got to observe and learn in the same capacity as 1st-year medical students.
 I continued the summer as an assistant in the Dr. Jill Maron lab and the Dr. Perrie O-Tierney-Ginn lab.
 For Dr. Maron, I independently performed RNA extractions from neonatal salivary samples to support her clinical trial of a feeding training device called the N-TRAINER.
 The RNA isolated in the saliva is then sequenced and correlated with success on the device.
 For Dr. O’Tierney-Ginn, I performed literature reviews to compile a glossary of micro-RNAs that may be involved in the pathogenesis of gestational diabetes mellitus.

 I found the internship through the advice of my Tufts biology professors — they told me to email labs at the Medical School that looked interesting, and it worked!
 I interviewed with Dr. Maron and she welcomed me to the summer team.

 What did you enjoy most about your internship?

 I most enjoyed working in my exact field of interest.
 I want to be a Obstetrician/Gynecologist, so observing care for women and babies and participating in research to advance their care was amazing.
 It was also really fun to be surrounded by people more advanced in their careers who had the same scientific interests as I do because I learned a lot just from talking to them.

 What did you find challenging?